 - After 3-4 minutes, add spinach to the skillet.

 - Add spinach after three minutes.
 Sprinkle with a pinch of salt and pepper.
 Saute along with mushrooms until wilted.

 - Thoroughly drain mushrooms and spinach.
 Press down on the spinach to get as much liquid out as possible.
 Add in an even layer on top of the pie crust.

-- Sprinkle with ¾ of the feta cheese and the cherry tomatoes.
+- Sprinkle with ¾ of the goat cheese and the cherry tomatoes.

 - In a medium mixing bowl, whisk together the beaten egg and milk and then pour over the filling.

-- Sprinkle the remaining feta and cheddar cheese on top.
+- Sprinkle the remaining goat cheese and cheddar cheese on top.